-Roche Puts the Kibosh on Huntington's Drug Trial
+Roche Puts the Kibosh on Trial of Huntington's Drug Tominersen

 Ionis Pharmaceuticals, based in Carlsbad, California, announced that its collaboration partner, Roche, was discontinuing dosing in the Phase III GENERATION HD1 trial of tominersen in manifest Huntington’s disease (HD).
 No new safety signals were observed.

 The decision was made on data from a pre-planned review from the Phase III trial run by an unblinded Independent Data Monitoring Committee (iDMC).
 The recommendation was related to the drug’s potential benefit/risk profile for patients.

 The companies will continue to evaluate and follow the participants for safety and clinical outcomes.

 “We are very disappointed by this news,” said Brett Monia, chief executive officer of Ionis.
 “This of course is not the outcome we have been working towards or hoped for, as we have grown quite close to the HD patient community over the years.
 We are committed to finding treatments for this devastating disease and want to thank the patients, their families and the entire HD community for their partnership, trust and dedication.
 We look forward to learning more once Roche has evaluated the full data.”